r4pi/r4pi.org/content/installation.md

 You should see the new r4pi.org source in the output somewhere.

-Next install any updates that are available - note that this can take some time.
+Next, install any updates that are available, note that this can take some time.

 ```bash
 sudo apt upgrade